Pão de Ló vs Kasutera (Castella)

 Also in the north, we have Pão-de-ló de Freitas, district of Amarante where two types of flour are used.
 After beating the yolks with the sugar, beat the egg whites until stiff and add them to the previous preparation.
 Then add the potato starch, rice flour and baking powder.

-From the region of northern Portugal Tras-os-Montes, we find the only pão de ló recipe that starts with beating the egg whites until stiff, then adding the sugar and a few drops of lemon juice, the yolks of eggs, then flour.
+From the region of northern Portugal Tras-os-Montes, we find the only pão de ló recipe that starts with beating the egg whites until stiff, then adding the sugar and a few drops of lemon juice, the yolks of eggs, and then flour.
 This region also offers the Pão-de-ló de Mirandela.

 Going down the Douro, we will find cakes from the pão de ló family: the famous Cavacas Resende.
 Made with a lot of eggs that fight in a greater amount of yolks than whites, directly with the sugar for about an hour.
 Flour is added at the end.
 The cooking is done in moulds like rectangular trays, the whole being sprinkled with cornflour.
 Once cooked, slices are cut which are called cavacas.